 So, what are the other application activity reports extended by this tool?
 In addition, it has a detailed chart view for applications with maximum and minimum successful sign-ins and sign-in interrupts report with sign-in summaries.
 For interactive sign-ins, it holds data for sign-in time, sign-in user, sign-in application name, MFA status, city, and much more.

-Aside from these, this tool has a lot more to offer you.
-Its rich reporting features such as scheduling, export, customizable reports, and advanced filters can give you clear insights.
-It is easy to set up and loaded with a user-friendly interface.
+Aside from these, AdminDroid offers a lot more.
+Its free M365 reporting tool has rich features such as scheduling, export, customizable reports, and advanced filters that give you clear insights.
+It’s easy to set up and has a user-friendly interface.
 Download the Free Microsoft 365 Reporting Tool by AdminDroid to enjoy hassle-free Office 365 management.
 The benefits are captivating!

 That’s all about the Azure AD application activity report that is in public preview now.
 We will update the blog once the feature is generally available.
 Stay tuned for more!